lumina-desktop/lumina-docs/luminaconfig.rst

    : |lumina| Default Applications - Advanced

-To add an application, select the file type and specific group and either click :guilabel:`Set App`, which will open a drop-down menu of common applications, or :guilabel:`Set Binary`, which will open a file browser for navigating the application path.
-Alternately, selecting only a file type and clicking :guilabel:`Set App` or :guilabel:`Set Binary` will register the application for all the groups within the selected type.
-Selecting :guilabel:`Clear` will remove the default application from the associated file type or group.
+To add an application, select both the file type and specific group.
+Then, either click :guilabel:`Set App` to open a drop-down menu of common applications or :guilabel:`Set Binary` to open a file browser for navigating the application path.
+Alternately, selecting only a file type and clicking :guilabel:`Set App` or :guilabel:`Set Binary` registers the application for all the groups within the selected type.
+Selecting :guilabel:`Clear` removes the default application from the associated file type or group.

-.. index:: shortcuts
+.. index:: keyboard shortcuts
 .. _Keyboard Shortcuts:

 Keyboard Shortcuts